 Are there any differences among the different types of thyroid replacement hormones?

 There is conflicting evidence regarding which hormone replacement therapy should be preferred.
 The American Association of Clinical Endocrinologists recommends that clinical hypothyroidism is best treated with synthetic T4 levothyroxine (for example levothyroxine and sodium [Synthroid, Levoxyl and Levothroid]).
 There is variability between the absorption and distribution of generic T4 compared to brand name preparations.
 Hence it is recommended that patients remain with specific brand names during treatment.
 There is also variability between generic formulations and brand names of pure T3 (liothyronine [Cytomel, Triostat]), combined T4/T3 formulations (liotrix [Thyrolar]) and thyroid extracts from animal sources (Armour Thyroid, Nature-Throid etc.).
+Thyroid extracts from animal sources are no longer available in the United States.
 Emerging information shows that combination of T4/T3 therapy may have some advantages over T4 in cognitive performance and mood but studies are not conclusive.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.